 Chapter 7 Bankruptcy in Michigan

 Chapter 7 Bankruptcy is the most common form of bankruptcy which allows individuals to get a fresh start by discharging (or eliminating) unsecured debt.
-Chapter 7 allows individuals to keep their property while removing burdensome obligations.
+Generally, it allows individuals to keep their property while removing burdensome obligations.

 Am I eligible to file a Chapter 7 Bankruptcy?